Hypergeometric Hodge modules: Introduction

-Let us give a short overview on the content of this article.
-The main result is obtained in two major steps, which occupy the sections two and three.
-First we study embeddings of tori into affine spaces given by a monomial map $h_B:(\dC^*)^r \hookrightarrow \dC^s; (t_1,\ldots,t_r) \mapsto (\underline{t}^{\underline{b}_1},\ldots,\underline{t}^{\underline{b}_s})$, where $\underline{t}^{\underline{b}_i}=\prod_{k=1}^r t_j^{b_{ki}}$ and where the matrix of columns $B=(\underline{b}_i)_{i=1,\ldots,s}$ satisfies certain combinatorial properties related to the geometry of the semi-group ring $\dC[\dN B]$.
-We consider the direct image $\mch^0( h_{B*} {^p}\mbq^H_{(\dC^*)^r})$ in the category of mixed Hodge modules, and calculate its Hodge filtration (Theorem \ref{thm:hpot}).
-If the matrix $B$ we started with satisfy an homogeneity property, then the underlying $\cD$-module of this mixed Hodge module is a (monodromic) Fourier-Laplace transformation of the GKZ-system we are interested in.
-It should be noticed that Theorem \ref{thm:hpot} is of independent interest, its statement is related to the description of the Hodge filtration on various cohomology groups associated to singular toric varieties.
+If the matrix $A$ we started with satisfies a homogeneity property, then the underlying $\cD$-module of this mixed Hodge module is a (monodromic) Fourier-Laplace transformation of the GKZ-system we are interested in.
+It should be noticed that Theorem \ref{thm:hpot} is of independent interest, its statement is related to the description of the Hodge filtration on various cohomology groups associated with singular toric varieties.
 We plan to discuss this question in a subsequent work.
-The main point in Theorem \ref{thm:hpot} is to determine the canonical $V$-filtration on the direct image module along the boundary divisor $\overline{im(h_B)}\backslash im(h_B)$, i.e., the calculation of some Bernstein polynomials.
+The main point in Theorem \ref{thm:hpot} is to determine the canonical $V$-filtration on the direct image module along the boundary divisor $\overline{im(h_A)}\backslash im(h_A)$, i.e., the calculation of some Bernstein polynomials.\\